 What I really need, is an agent who can identify the problems I’ll face in buying a house and work hard to answer them for me.
 Show me you can be helpful and trustworthy.
 Not salesy and repetitive.

 3. Use the Contrast Principle to Build Trust

 This was the title of a comic book chapter I once read: Not Perfect is Good.
 This idea holds true in sales.
 Contrary to what we think, no house is going to be 100% perfect for every buyer.
 People have different needs.
 They have different preferences.
 And lastly, they have different motivations.

-By highlighting small negatives (and I mean, small), it can put an emphasis on the strengths.
-For this example, the house you’re trying to sell.
-People want to know how this house compares to the next?
+By highlighting small negatives (and I mean, small), it can emphasize the strengths.
+For this example, the house you’re trying to sell, people want to know how this house compares to the next.

 With showcasing a small negative in the midst of great positives, it builds trust and credibility to the home (and to you).
-You, as a real estate salesperson, are showing you are honest, fair, and transparent — all qualities people want.
+You, as a real estate salesperson, are showing you are honest, fair, and transparent — the top qualities people want in an agent.

 As a real estate agent, you need to make the home buying (or selling) process as simple as you can.
 Don’t take for granted that your client is depending on you, and you only.
 Customers these days have choices.
 If you don’t make the real estate process simple and easy, your client might go to the next agent down the road.